solcloud/NiceOS/distro_extractor/README.md

-## Extracting packages from other distributions
+## Extracting packages from other distributions :rocket:

-NiceOS do not provide package manager.
+NiceOS do not provide package manager :tm:.
 Instead, it uses other distributions package managers.
-You just need to choose one distribution that you like the most and use suitable extract method.
+You just need to choose **one** distribution that you like the most and use suitable extract method.

 Currently, we support **3** extract methods:
 - Virtual machine (**vm**)